LumiSpy/lumispy/examples/data_processing/README.rst

 Data Processing
 ===============

-Gallery of examples for data processing in lumispy/hyperspy.
+Below is a gallery of examples on how to proccess data.